 To unlist a published doc, go to the Public/Hidden dropdown and ensure that it's set to Hidden.

 There is no confirmation box when unlisting pages.
 Changes will take effect immediately.

-Hover over any page to reveal three options:
+Hovering over any page reveals two options:

 Subpages are nested within the parent page where the "+" icon was clicked.
 To create a regular page, click the "+" icon next to the Category name.

 The "+" icon is not available on subpages.